 Simply put, this is the total amount paid for a rental before subtracting other expenses such as utility and repairs.
 The amount can further be broken down into two parts, namely gross scheduled income and gross operating income.

 These terms are important to you as a landlord as they help in planning, forecasting, and the general analysis of the property’s performance.

-Gross scheduled income, for instance, helps the landlord see the actual rent potential that units of a given property can bring irrespective of whether they are occupied or not.
-It’s defined as the rent being collected from all occupied units in addition to potential revenue from units not currently occupied.
+Gross scheduled income, for instance, helps the landlord see the actual rent potential that units of various buildings can bring irrespective of whether they are occupied or not.
+It’s defined as the rent being collected from all occupied units in addition to potential revenue from properties or commercial real estate not currently occupied.

-This figure will help you as a landlord, see areas in which you can improve in order to retain currently renting clients, and perhaps ramp up your marketing efforts in order to fill the vacant units for higher occupancy and actual returns.
+This figure will help landlords see areas in which they can improve in order to retain currently renting clients and perhaps ramp up your marketing efforts in order to fill the vacant units for higher occupancy and actual returns.

 Gross operating income, sometimes also referred to as effective gross income, is the actual rent amount you are collecting from occupied units.

 Net Effective Rent/Net Operating Rent